Loading

 Public Interest Disclosure

-• protects people who make disclosures from adverse consequences
+• protects public officials who make disclosures from adverse consequences relating to the disclosure and

-Note: If you are a member of the community or your matter relates to a visa or citizenship offence, use our Border Watch online form to make your report.
+Note: If you are a member of the community or your matter relates to a visa or citizenship offence, make your report using our Border Watch online form.

-A public interest disclosure is a report, made by a public official, of a suspected wrongdoing in the Commonwealth public sector.
+A public interest disclosure (PID) is a report (disclosure), made by a public official, of a suspected wrongdoing (disclosable conduct) in the Commonwealth public sector.

 • Commonwealth public servants